Product

 Software support: Samsung's Galaxy A25 offers the longest update commitment (4 years of OS updates).
 This matters if you keep phones for years.

-Ecosystem: If you're already invested in Apple's ecosystem, the iPhone 16e makes sense despite its higher price.
+Ecosystem: If you're already invested in Apple's ecosystem, a refurbished iPhone 15 can be found under $500.
 For Google users, the Pixel 9a integrates perfectly.

 Design: The Nothing Phone 3a offers unique aesthetics if you want something different.
 Most other phones in this range look quite similar.